bmfahey/not-so-jumbo/README.md

 	2. Front-end Framework Using Bootstrap: provides template for us to work on.

-	3. Sends Emails: notifies the user to complete certain goals.
+	3. Sends Emails: notifies the user when goals have expired and to set a new goal.

 	4. Charts and Graphs: will display the progress for the week (i.e. how many calories, protein, fat, etc. you have consumed).